AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/connect-dynamic-chat-to-marketo.md

    >
    >At this time, attribute selections **cannot** be changed after the initial sync.
 When the sync is done, you can only go back and add more (if you chose less than 50).

-1. Make sure you have the correct selections (reminder: you cannot remove attributes post-sync, so click **Edit Selections** if you need to change any in this step).
+1. Review your selections (reminder: you cannot remove attributes post-sync, so click **Edit Selections** if you need to change any in this step).
 Click **Confirm** when done to initiate the sync.

    ![](assets/connect-dynamic-chat-to-marketo-5.png)